-Some positions require training in BASIS and/or UAConnect.
+Some positions require training in Workday and/or UAConnect.
 The Employee Development Program also offers a variety of workplace training courses, including group/department training and supervisor development training.
 Learn more at Professional Development and Training.

 The Office of Environmental Health and Safety maintains an extensive library of safety training videos available to view or check out.

-Review Your Payroll Earnings Statement
+Review Your Pay